iron-io/docs/worker/reference/dotworker/index.md

 ## Making a Worker File

-Writing a `.worker` file is simple: give it a recognisable name, then append ".worker" to the end.
-For example: `hello.worker` will create a code package named "hello".
+A common misconception is that `.worker` files are named ".worker" (e.g., `~/my_worker/.worker`).
+This is not the case.
+Instead, the files are given unique names that will identify your worker in our system.
+So, for example, `cool_worker.worker` will create a worker named "cool_worker".

 <div class="alert">
 <p><strong>Note:</strong> You should never have a file named ".worker".
-They should always be given a unique, recognisable name: "helloworld.worker", "sendmail.worker", "dosomethingawesome.worker", etc.</p>
+They should always be given a unique, recognisable name:
+ "HelloWorld.worker", "SendMail.worker", "do_something_awesome.worker", etc.</p>
 </div>

 ### Structure